Buy Units

-A participant pays with supported stable assets and receives shares in the wallet.
+A participant pays with supported stable assets and receives protocol units in the wallet.

 How It Works